 Winter Long Retreat Dates

 Arrival / Departure: There are scheduled arrival and departure days.
 If travelling outside of these times please email us to arrange during booking process.

 Price: Please email us for further details.

 All costs will include food and accommodation.

-Teachings are always offered on donation at the end of your retreat.
+Teachings are always offered on donation at the end of your retreat at your discretion.